austinmama/vpc/fl-analyze.md

 # Viewing flow log objects
 {: #fl-analyze}

+**Connection - keep or replace?
+Comment from Powell that this term is central to the understanding of flow logs.**

 A flow log summarizes the network traffic that is sent and received by a specific virtual network interface card (vNIC), over a specific connection, within a certain time window.
 A flow log describes either traffic that is accepted by the firewall (relevant security groups or network ACLs), or rejected traffic, but not both.
 {:shortdesc}